 You will probably have your best luck for trailer brake parts at an RV parts store.
 These boat trailer brake parts are usually the same as many RV axles use.
 Now it appears that not all of these stores may not carry much of this type of parts in inventory, as they can order it and usually have it in a couple of days.
 So do not really expect to walk back out 15 minutes later with what you need.
 Also, some parts counterpersons seem to leave the impression that they think that you are “their pigeon”, and they are not too willing to share any information with you as to what they have decided you need if they don't have them in stock.
 It is doubtful that their computer lists anything more than just a description, size, part number and price.
 This makes it hard if you want go elsewhere armed with any knowledge at all, to try and find what they do not have.

 Some Trailer Manufacturers Use Non-Standard Seals ; I recently was approached by a neighbor who was farsighted enough to want to replace his wheel bearings after only 22 years.
 This was on a single axle Shorelander trailer.
-He had gotten new bearings from an automotive parts store, but the seal was also automotive & I suggested he go to a regular boat trailer shop for the proper one.
-He is glad he did, as the original seal "made in Korea" has no current replacement & is not available anymore.
+He had gotten new bearings from an automotive parts store, but the seal was also automotive type and I suggested he go to a regular boat trailer shop for the proper one.
+He is glad he did, as the original marine seal "made in Korea" has no current replacement and is not available anymore.

 The counterperson/repairman at the trailer repair business, being very knowledgeable, told him what brand of trailer he had just by looking at the original seal from his past experience.
 He was told that if he ever had bearing/seal problems on the road, that he would never be able to do a proper roadside repair.
 One solution would be to get a new marine seal of the right shaft size, but larger outside diameter and have a machine shop turn the hub oversize to match a currently available marine seal.
 Other than that the solution was to remove the axle, have new spindles welded in place that would accept currently available spindles and seals, OR buy a whole new axle.

 So You Have Driven Too Far & Ruined the Spindle ; If in this case, you go to a marine trailer dealer, they may want to sell you a new axle if the trailer is old enough to not have replaceable spindles (which most will fit in this category).
 They may tell you that a new spindle can not be fabricated and welded on without the use of laser guided alignment equipment.
 My response is Bull Shit.
 Sure it needs to be close and even maybe have a little toe in, but many trailers have been made the old way in the past.
 Don't cut a farm type mechanic shop short, as they see this type of stuff all the time.